 Conservation has become even more important.
 Electricity prices (per unit of energy) will rise by 20% over 5 years.
 Natural gas prices are low now, but variable and difficult to predict.
 We are adding new schools into the District, and within existing schools there is an increasing demand for energy as we embrace new technologies.

 In 2014 the VSB created a conservation action plan that is targeted to reduce electricity consumption by an additional 10% and to reduce natural gas consumption by 5% by 2018.

-For many years, our energy savings have been achieved through hardware changes – new lights, and new equipment.
-These will continue, but going forward there will be an increasing focus on behaviour; activities that our students and staff can undertake to conserve energy.
+For many years, our energy savings have been achieved through hardware changes – new lights, and new equipment - these will continue.
+Going forward there will be an increasing focus on behavioural activities that students and staff can undertake to conserve energy.
 To learn more about our plan to reduce energy please read our Strategic Energy Management Plan (SEMP) document.

 Provincial Climate Action Commitment

 All public sector organizations in BC monitor and report on their carbon emissions (required by legislation).
 To find out about our carbon footprint and what we are doing to reduce it read our latest Carbon Neutral Action Report.